raygj/vault-content/telemetry/README.md

 ![image](/telemetry/images/dc_tag_gotcha.png)

-Now you should be able to see beautiful dashboards full of Vault and Consul metrics.
-If there are errors, you might need to customize each dashboard slightly.
-Depending on the versions of Vault and Consul you have, some metrics may not be available or may have been renamed.
+Now you should be able to see beautiful dashboards full of Vault (and Consul) metrics.
+If there are errors, you might need to customize each dashboard slightly - use the inpsect feature of Graphana to look at the query string, validate the data is being tracked and taged by Telegraf by running queries against InfluxDB directly...or use a SQL explorer of some kind.

 # Vault Dashboard